jojorb/cozy-map/README.md

 ## Usage as a Cozy App
 i hope soon!!!
 ## Contributing
-If you would like to contribute enhancements, fixes or say hi! on IRC #cozycloud on irc.freenode.net please do the following:
+If you would like to contribute enhancements, fixes or say hi! with IRC #cozycloud on irc.freenode.net please do the following:

 - Make a pull requests